Kamzie/bash-scripts/README.md

 - **generate-a-random-password.sh**: This script generates random passwords with customizable lengths and an option to include a special character.
 It also supports verbose mode for detailed output.

-- **user_account_management.sh**: This script handles user account management on Unix-like systems, offering options to disable, delete, or archive user accounts and their home directories.
+- **user-account-management.sh**: This script handles user account management on Unix-like systems, offering options to disable, delete, or archive user accounts and their home directories.
   [User Account Management - README.md](https://github.com/Kamzie/User-account-management-script)

 ## Log Analysis Scripts

 ### 2. Log Analysis

-- **failed_login_logs.sh**: Identifies failed login attempts from a given log file.
+- **failed_login.sh**: The script analyzes a log file for failed login attempts by IP address, identifying those with counts exceeding a predefined limit.
+It displays the count, IP, and location for each such occurrence.

 - **potential_attackers.sh**: Analyzes log files to identify potential attackers and their IP addresses.